lowRISC/sunburst-chip/README.md

 A branch name can be specified instead of a specific revision in order to make the vendor script automatically pull the latest revision when run.
 In such cases, the revision can be overridden using the `-Dupstream.rev=...` command line argument for patching without pulling newer versions.

-## Porting
+## Porting OpenTitan IP

-Modifying and integrating the imported blocks and associated code is often more involved than simply vendoring it in, particularly for top-level verification.
+Modifying and integrating OpenTitan IP blocks and associated code is unfortunately not as easy as simply copying (or rather vendoring) it in, particularly for top-level verification.
 Porting top-level DV elements such as UVM agents, virtual sequences (vseq), and test software for an OpenTitan block can take days to weeks depending on the complexity.
-Factors include the complexity of the top-level DV for that block, applicable differences between OpenTitan and Sunburst Chip (e.g. PLIC interrupt granularity), and familiarity with the two projects.
+Factors include the complexity of the top-level DV for that block, applicable differences between OpenTitan and Sunburst Chip, and familiarity with the two projects.
+Applicable differences from OpenTitan to Sunburst Chip currently include:

+- reduced PLIC interrupt granularity (per cause -> per block),
+- simplification of top-level DV environment and base classes,
+- removal of security hardening such as Alerts and TL-UL bus Integrity checking,
+- current lack of pinmux, and
+- current lack of clock or reset managers (also means no sleep modes).

 Here are some notes on common steps required when porting top-level DV for a block from OpenTitan to Sunburst Chip:

+- RTL patches (already done for blocks present)
+  - Create vendoring patches to remove: Alerts, Integrity checks (on inputs at least), adjust DV code in *hw/* to match Alert removal and new filepaths, and any other block-specific changes required.
 - UVM agent integration (for I/O blocks)
   - Add and connect to the DUT the appropriate virtual interface (such as `spi_if`) in the testbench *hw/top_chip/dv/tb/tb.sv* for export using `uvm_config_db`.
     - This may require adding an enable signal if the DUT connections need to be shared with a DPI model.